1845ajy/nostr-jamps-v3/README.md

 Now is time to connect your client and see it at work !!

+connect your client to

+- `ws://localhost:7001/`
+- `ws://localhost:7002/`
+- `ws://localhost:7003/`

-connect your client to ws://localhost:7001/ , ws://localhost:7002/ or ws://localhost:7003/. you can add the client to other relays you might have put in the projct and would be aviable in a similar way with the ports you have setup.
+ you can add the client to other relays you might have put in the projct and would be aviable in a similar way with the ports you have setup.
 Send some messages, see the log get them in real time and find them in the database.

 ## Adding additional relays